gryc-inra/gryc-docker/README.md

     This token are used to protect the forms in the app.
     You can have it on https://www.google.com/recaptcha, and get an 'Invisible reCAPTCHA'

+9. SYMFONY_ENV

+    Used for clear and warmup the cache.